Project

 Please use English on this bug tracker; none of us speak Russian.
 Google Translate tells me that you created a playlist and you got this crash somewhere in libglib-2.0-0.dll.
 I can't fix a crash without being able to reproduce it or at least seeing a debugger backtrace.
 If you have a debugger installed, I can give you a build with debug symbols so that you can get a backtrace.

-#2 Updated by Денис Потапов about 10 years ago
+#2 Updated by Денис Потапов over 10 years ago

 I have created *.
 DMP file when beautiful.
 Today it is attached to the same bagu.Tak today try to play and flow describe the steps to reproduce the crash.
 Debugera I net.V brief can you describe the steps play Crush: